IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       }
       ```

-      If you have following all the exercises in this course, you will see that the `place` parameter has a default value bound to it.
+      If you have been following all the exercises in this course, you will see that the `place` parameter has a default value bound to it.

-2. Invoke the `hello` web action with a `name` and `place` query parameters:
+2. Now, try to invoke the `hello` web action with both a `name` and `place` query parameters:

       ```bash
       curl "https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/hello.json?name=Josephine&place=Austin"